radiantlogic-v8/documentation-eoc/documentation/environments/environment-overview/environments.md

 ### Applications

-In your environment, you can install one or both of the following RadiantLogic applications:
+In your environment, you can install one or more of the following RadiantLogic applications:

 * **Identity Data Management** – This application streamlines identity data by eliminating silos and ensuring seamless synchronization across your organization.
 It serves as a scalable, unified source of truth, helping to manage and maintain accurate, up-to-date identity information.

-* **Identity Data Analytics** – This application offers deep insights into potential gaps in your identity data, particularly in relation to access management workflows.
+* **Identity Analytics** – This application offers deep insights into potential gaps in your identity data, particularly in relation to access management workflows.
 It enhances visibility, enabling you to identify and address blind spots, while strengthening your organization’s overall identity security posture.

-* **Identity Data Observability** – Provides observability services for your identity data.
+* **Identity Observability** – Provides observability services for your identity data.
 Additional services such as extra S3 storage, Portal API, and MCP can be enabled for this application.

+> Applications that are not part of your subscription are shown greyed out and labelled *Not in current subscription*, and their checkbox cannot be selected.

 Refer to the [applications-overview](../applications/applications-overview.md) guide for additional details on the installation steps.

 ## Access permissions